How to make a super easy $10 DIY Candy Bouquet

 - Christmas

-- Teacher appreciation week
+- Teacher appreciation gift

 - Baptisms